GuilhermeStracini/apiclient-boilerplate-dotnet/README.md

 1. Click the green **"Use this template"** button at the top.
 2. Name your new repository and clone it to your machine.
 3. Run the initial setup script:
-   - On Windows: Execute `initial-setup.bat`
+   - 🪟 On Windows: Execute `initial-setup.bat` or `initial-setup.ps1`
-   - On PowerShell: Execute `initial-setup.ps1`
-   - On Linux/Mac: Execute `initial-setup.sh`
+   - 🐧 On Linux/Mac: Execute `initial-setup.sh`
 4. Follow the prompts and enjoy! 🎉

 ---